Fulvue Drive-In.com

 Extras include another great illustrated booklet on the film including informative text and one-the-money-as-always essay by Julie Kirgo, while the Blu-ray disc adds another exceptionally strong feature length audio commentary track by Kirgo, Nick Redman & Lem Dobbs, Original Theatrical Trailer and great (also in lossless DTS-MA, but 2.0 Stereo!)
 Isolated Music Score of the great music by the ever-amazing Jerry Fielding.
 It is so good and effective, he took several cues and repurposed them from this genre to horror for several episodes of the classic TV series Kolchak: The Night Stalker in new recordings that had and have the same strong impact there that these spy versions have here.
 His scoring sense when it came to narrative was one of the greatest of all composers ever and this just adds to the mounting evidence of that.

+Now for playback performance.
 The 1080p 2.35 X 1 digital High Definition image on U.N.C.L.E. was shot on Arri Alexa HD cameras and save a few scenes with motion blur and more with obvious CGI work, this looks a bit better than expected, though color is sometimes too toned down despite being set in the mid-1960s.
 The entire original U.N.C.L.E.
 TV series, plus The Girl From U.N.C.L.E.
 TV series (all in MetroColor) and even later Return Of The Man From U.N.C.L.E.
-TV movie were all shot on 35mm film and hold up well, but tis new shoot is worth of the best from those productions (the original show went from black and white briefly, so moderate color to more keyed up color as the hit Batman TV series and Pop Art trends affected it and its Girl spin-off before it tried to get dark again).
+TV movie were all shot on 35mm film and hold up well, but this new shoot is worthy of the best from those productions (the original show went from black and white briefly, so moderate color to more keyed up color as the hit Batman TV series and Pop Art trends affected it and its Girl spin-off before it tried to get dark again).
 Ace Director of Photography John Mathieson, B.S.C., avoids any Austin Powers visuals, but Bond occasionally seeps into the visual.
 However, the biggest inspiration as far as any retro look are the American/Hollywood spy film and the many Italian spy flicks that became their own fun, underdiscussed cycle.
 Throw in some of Ritchie's editing approach, like it or not, and this is a really good-looking film.
 The anamorphically enhanced DVD version is very weak and is best skipped.

 The 1080p 1.85 X 1 digital High Definition image transfer on Scorpio can show the age of the materials used with some specs of dirt (often from optical printing, par for the course in that era), but this is far superior a transfer to all previous releases of the film and color is consistent.
 Originally shot on 35mm film and issued in 35mm dye-transfer, three-strip Technicolor prints (though that is not always in the credits), Director of Photography Robert Paynter has lensed half of Winner's The Mechanic (reviewed on Twilight Time Blu-ray elsewhere on this site) and was more than capable of delivering here with some really good and interesting shots, including a few when you least expect it.
 The color here is not always up to a Technicolor print, but it can be and I like the look of this film, dark it ways you might not consider as you watch.